bagrinsergiu/BitBlox-KB/publishing/third-party-domains/dreamhost2/index.rst

 		|dreamhost-save-cname-record|

-16. In your BitBlox account, click **Refresh** button in the DNS Settings:
+16. In your BitBlox account, click **Refresh** button in the DNS Settings

 	.. class:: screenshot